What is Joint Venture:

-For example, a company produces a product and implements the joint venture deal in it for the promotional purpose.
+For example, a company produces a product and implements the joint venture deal in it for promotional purposes.
 Both the firms are equally involved in the same product however; the functions are different.

 3. Marketing joint venture:

-A joint marketing venture can benefit in cutting down the individual cost and avails a better reach.
+A joint marketing venture can benefit from cutting down the individual cost and avails a better reach.
 Most of the large enterprises or firms implement this efficient technique.

-Benefits of a joint venture marketing include combined advertisement, co-hosting facilities for promotional seminars, etc.
+Benefits of joint venture marketing include combined advertisement, co-hosting facilities for promotional seminars, etc.